apache/mxnet/docs/README.md

 ## Local build

-To build the documentation without docker on your local machine, first install the required packages for Ubutun 14.04.
+To build the documentation without docker on your local machine, first install the required packages for Ubuntu 14.04.
 These are approximately:

 ```
 sudo apt-get install doxygen python-pip